armno/armno/README.md

 Another use is using Issues as a another way to contact.
 Create an Issue if you want something from me.

-By the way, I'm [@armno](https://twitter.com/armno) on Twitter.
-Fire me a tweet if you want. (but please don't send me a direct message.
-I never read those shits.)
+By the way, I'm [@armno](https://twitter.com/armno) on Twitter. ~Fire me a tweet if you want~.
+I'm not active on Twitter anymore.

 I'm also `armno` everywhere else but LinkedIn. :\